eric-wood/eric-wood.github.com/about.md

 I'm an avid coder, guitarist, biker, dog walker, and many other things.
 I live in the wonderful city of Austin, Texas.

 Ever since I wrote my first <span class="pre">&lt;marquee&gt;</span> tag in middle school, I've been hooked on web development and programming in general.
+I've thoroughly cut my teeth on TI BASIC (although it's no longer on my resume) and the rest is history I guess.

 Currently I work as a UI application developer at [Spiceworks](http://spiceworks.com) where I practice the dark arts of CSS, JavaScript, and Ruby on Rails.